dssgabriel/huffman-compression/README.md

-# IN505 - C++ Project: Compression and Decompression
+# IN505 - C++ Project: Compression and Uncompression

 ## Description of the project

-The goal of this project is to write an application for compressing and decompressing text based on a C++ implementation of the Huffman compression algorithm.
+The goal of this project is to write an application for compressing and uncompressing text based on a C++ implementation of the Huffman compression algorithm.

 The Huffman code aims at converting a text in binary (with '0's and '1's) and compressing the size of the output file without losing any data.
 For each letters in the text to compress, we count how much instances of each letters there are and then apply the following algorithm on each one: